 Non-Spendable Fund Balance

-GAAP require that an amount be reported equal to the net non-current loans receivable in Governmental Funds.
+GAAP require that an amount be reported equal to the net non-current loans receivable in General Fund.
 This amount indicates that it does not represent available expendable resources at June 30.
-See Section 3.20 Fund Balance for additional guidance.
+See Section 3.20 Fund Classification for additional guidance.

 Section _.11 Reserved for Future Use.